Brush up with these deer food plot tips for when the planting season arrives.

 Diversify the crop

 Different crops draw deer at different times in the year, and if you want your food plot to be a truly productive place to hunt deer, you are going to want to diversify your crop.
-Try to plant a mix of annual summer crops (sunflowers, sorghum, soybeans, cowpeas, etc.), and more resilient annual fall and winter food crops (turnips, kale, wheat, etc.).
-Of course, for the gift that keeps on giving, you should also throw in a perennial crop too, from clover to alfalfa.
+Try to plant a mix of annual summer crops (sunflowers, sorghum, soybeans, cowpeas, etc.), and more resilient annual fall and winter food crops (turnips, kale, brassicas, wheat, etc.).
+Of course, for the gift that keeps on giving, you should also throw in a perennial crop like clover, alfalfa, or chicory.

-Though it’s sometimes hard to convince hunters to tend to their food plot crops as they would their own gardens, there is work involved.
-And though they don’t need to look as perfect as the photo above, there’s nothing wrong with a plot looking like a vegetable garden.
+Though it's sometimes hard to convince hunters to tend to their food plot crops as they would their own gardens, there is work involved.
+Keep in mind they don't need to look as perfect as the fall food plots you may see on your favorite hunting shows.
+Deer don't care about how a plot looks.
+Although there's nothing wrong with a plot looking like a vegetable garden.
+If you take care of it properly, by late summer and early fall, new plots should be attracting mature bucks and does just in time for the rut.

 Throw fruit trees into the mix